beyondmeh/dotfiles/README.md

 * `disco.sh` - Randomly colored lights in the terminal.
 For a more wholesome experience, [play this](https://www.youtube.com/watch?v=A_sY2rjxq6M) simultaneously.
-* `dropbox.sh` - Nuke dropbox's buggy auto-update mechanism and run it in a firejail sandbox.
 * `encrypt.sh` - Wrapper for GPG symmetric encryption using AES256
 * `extract.sh` - Wrapper to extract from many archives
 * `fehquote.sh` - Sets a random quote on the current background.
 Reads `feh`'s
    config and uses a quote from `fortune -s`, while leaving your `.fehbg` is untouched
-* `firefox.sh` - Run Firefox in a firejail sandbox.
 * `headset.sh` - Connect/disconnect a bluetooth headset.
 Bluetooth in Linux is
    still crap, so the script repetitively tries to connect before giving up
 * **install/**